 Benefits of Volunteering

-If you are ready to become a member of our Volunteer Auxiliary you may complete the secure on-line application form by clicking here.
+If you are ready to become a member of our Volunteer Auxiliary you may complete the secure on-line application form.
 When your application is received, you will be called to schedule an appointment.
 Background checks are completed on all applicants and applicants must past a mandatory drug screen before beginning volunteer hours.

 We have many areas of service and will work with you to find a position that is satisfactory to you and the department.
 Your schedule needs, position preference availability, and department needs determine assignments.